 Wisconsin absentee ballots; voters to soon use drop boxes again

-Wisconsin clerks on Thursday, Sept.
-19, will start mailing out absentee ballots to voters who requested one.
+MILWAUKEE - Wisconsin clerks on Thursday, Sept.
+19, have a deadline to mail out absentee ballots to voters who requested one.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News